 - Bilingual Online Content Writer

 - ESL Teacher

 - Graduate Degrees in Law, Management, Economics, Education

 - Humanities and Social Sciences Graduate Degrees

 The Asian Studies Program has a dedicated Director of Undergraduate Studies/Undergraduate Advisor in 418 Clemens.
 The advisor is available by appointment and during scheduled office hours to meet with AS majors and minors to plan Asian Studies courses and facilitate study abroad opportunities.
 The advisor’s mission is to use their Asian Studies expertise to provide advice and assistance to AS majors and minors as they plan their undergraduate major/minor program and plan for future careers.

 The Director of Undergraduate Studies for Asian Studies has regularly posted office hours in 418 Clemens Hall.
 The most effective way to reach the DUS outside of office hours is by email at Asian-Studies@buffalo.edu.

 The Asian Studies Program reserves funds specifically to support undergraduate educational experiences in study abroad and participation in scholarly activities.
-The Asian Studies Program offers study abroad scholarships to students studying abroad in Asia for the first time.
+The Asian Studies Program offers study abroad awards to students studying abroad in Asia for the first time.
 We support student participation in the New York Conference on Asian Studies and the Asian Studies Association by subsidizing conference registration fees when possible.